sans-sehgal/Notepad-Qt/README.md

 # Issues/To-Do
 1. Subcript and superscript stops by clicking normal.
-2. No warning if application closes.<br>
+2. No warning if application closes.
-3.Searching features not available.
+3. Searching features not available.